slothsoft/sprint-simulation/README.md

 # Preface

-Currently I've gotten into a lot of discussion over the question *"In scrum should we pre-assign tasks during sprint planning?"*.
+Currently, I've gotten into a lot of discussions over the question: *"In scrum should we pre-assign tasks during sprint planning?"*

 I'm absolutely **for** pre-assigning tasks, because: